TrezorHannes/vps-lnbits/README.md

    - [ ] CONTAINER-ID: `docker ps` to list your docker container.
 In the first column, you will find the `CONTAINER-ID`, usually a cryptic 12-digit number/character combination.
 Copy into the clipboard and make a note of it.
    - [ ] Docker Shell: Get into the container, with `docker exec -it <CONTAINER-ID> sh`.
    - [ ] VPS Docker IP: Run `ifconfig` and you typically find 3 devices listed with IPs assigned.
-Make a note of the one with eth0, which is your own **VPS Docker IP**: 172.0.0.2
+Make a note of the one with eth0, which is your own `VPS Docker IP: 172.0.0.2`.
+Type `exit` to get out of the docker-shell.

-### 5) Install LNBits on your VPSInstall LNBits on your VPS
+### 5) Install LNBits on your VPS
 Next we will install [LNBits](https://lnbits.com/) on this server, since it'll allow to keep your node independent and light-weight.
 It also allows to change nodes swiftly in-case you need to move things.
 We won't install it via Docker (like Umbrel does), but do the implementation based slightly on their [Github Installation Guide](https://github.com/lnbits/lnbits-legend/blob/main/docs/devs/installation.md).
 You can also follow their [own, excellent video walkthrough](https://youtu.be/WJRxJtYZAn4?t=49) here.
 Just don't use Ben's commands, since these are a little dated.
 Since we assume you have followed the hardening guide above to add additional users, we will now have to use `sudo` in our commands.
 ```